 Epps would go on to start 50 games, rack up 325 total tackles (11th in Wyoming school history), 18.5 tackles for a loss, nine interceptions, 22 pass break-ups, and five forced fumbles across four seasons.

-Anthony Makransky played 2 seasons at the University of Wyoming.
-The first two of which, were with Epps.
+Anthony Makransky played alongside Epps for two seasons at the University of Wyoming.

 “Marcus earned the starting job.
 He was one of the hardest workers on the team.
 He just worked his ass off,” Makransky told The Philly Blitz.